 “For now, Canadian Millennials visiting Nevada or any other casino south of the border need to remember that significant winnings, typically over $1,200, are subject to a 30% withholding tax by the IRS,” Sacks concludes.
 “The slot and gaming tax recovery experts at Refund Management Services can help eligible gamers get a portion or all of their withheld winnings back.
 After submitting a claim, it can take a minimum of one year for the IRS to review the claim and for us to receive the refund.
 And as the number one casino and gaming tax recovery service in the industry, RMS has never been refused an eligible refund.”

 Founded and owned by a Canadian Chartered Accountant, Refund Management Services is the most reputable casino and gaming tax recovery service in the industry.
-As registered agents of the IRS, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
+As registered Certified acceptance agents, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
 With the expertise in gaming-related tax laws, RMS understands all the IRS requirements to ensure that any entitled refund is successfully recovered.
 RMS only gets paid for successful gambling tax refunds and is a member of the Better Business Bureau and the Las Vegas Chamber of Commerce.
 To find out how Refund Management Services can help with U.S. gambling tax recovery, visit www.RefundManagement.com.
 Contact Refund Management Services toll-free from the United States and Canada at 1-888-272-5559 or e-mail RMS at [email protected]

 For more information about us, please visit https://www.refundmanagement.com/